MayaY2014/softlayer-python/README.md

-## Our Project Page
+## Our GitHub Content

 We use a homegrown, content-first framework that provides the facilities for writing in Markdown.
 It's design is ideal for spinning up Jekyll-powered static websites on GitHub.

-### Built to Suit
+### Backstory

 Unable to find a framework agnostic enough for both readers and writers, we began development on our own.
-The overarching intent is not to reinvent the wheel, but rather to provide a gap-filler with the aesthetics that readers yearn for and the functionality that writers call for.
+The overarching intent is not to reinvent the wheel, but rather to provide a feature-rich, gap-filled framework with the aesthetics that readers yearn for and the functionality that writers call for.

-### Gap Functionality

-* Write content exclusively in Markdown
-* Guarantee fast load times
-* Automate repetitive tasks
-* Embed responsiveness in its core rather than wrapping code around elements to make it responsive
-* Have indexes/table of contents built automatically
-* Deploy minified or unminified JavaScript and CSS in production
-* Run a local instance of your site on modern Windows OS platforms
+---

-### Features and Delighters
+## Features and Delighters

 * Free web hosting on GitHub with [Jekyll](http://jekyllrb.com "Jekyll")
 * [Grunt](http://gruntjs.com "Grunt") automation for handling repetitive tasks